 Need Beginners Luck to start and grow a woodworking home business to success?

-I’ll give you important rules to follow to be highly successful.
+I’ll give you important rules to follow to earn a solid income.

 In fact, my "hobby" was turning in to a blockbuster business...something I really didn't want to expand.
 My weekend hobby had already added two or three nights a week.

 I was making great money.
-I could have made a killing if I wanted to go full time.
+I could have made a very comfortable income if I wanted to go full time.

-Here is how I started and my recommendations for you.
+Here is how I started and my proven recommendations for you.

 I have visited enough craft shows and retailers of custom furniture viewing their products, hearing shopper comments and checking out these pieces myself to suggest the following rules which, I believe, will make you highly successful in your woodworking home business.